-March 31, 2009 ember 30,

-2(2008

-(d dollars i n thou usands)
+· • tember 30, 2008

+(dollars in thou isands)

-Deferred revenues \$ 7,085 \$ 6,934
+Deferred revenues \$ 6,913 \$ 6,934

-Deferred costs 1,829 1,582
+Deferred costs 2,030 1,582

-Deferred profit \$ 5,256 \$ 5,352
+Deferred profit \$ 4,883 \$ 5,352

 Concentrations of Credit Risk - Financial instruments that potentially subject the Company to significant concentrations of credit risk consist principally of trade accounts receivable.
 The Company's customers, located throughout the world, consist of manufacturers of solar cells, semiconductors, semiconductor wafers, and MEMS.
 Credit risk is managed by performing ongoing credit evaluations of the customers' financial condition, by requiring significant deposits where appropriate, and by actively monitoring collections.
 Letters of credit are required of certain customers depending on the size of the order, type of customer or its creditworthiness, and its country of domicile.
-Reserves for potentially uncollectible receivables are maintained based on an assessment of collectibility.
+Reserves for potentially uncollectible receivables are maintained based on an assessment of collectability.

-As of March 31, 2009, three customers accounted for 19%, 15% and 10% of accounts receivable, individually.
+As of June 30, 2009, three customers accounted for 17%, 14% and 10% of accounts receivable, individually.

-Restricted Cash - Current restricted cash of less than \$0.1 million as of March 31, 2009 consists of bank guarantees.
+Restricted Cash - Current restricted cash of \$0.4 million as of June 30, 2009 consists of bank guarantees.
 The bank guarantees are required by certain customers from whom deposits have been received in advance of shipment.
-Current restricted cash of \$1.0 million as of September 30, 2008 consisted of bank guarantees in excess of our European overdraft facility that was terminated in the first quarter of fiscal 2009.
+Restricted cash - current of \$2.0 million as of September 30, 2008 consisted of bank guarantees of \$1.0 million in excess of our European overdraft facility that was terminated in the first quarter of fiscal 2009 and cash in an escrow account related to contingent payments paid in the first quarter of fiscal 2009 to the sellers of R2D due to the fulfillment of certain requirements.